 L., Ecology and Evolution (2018)

 - Haplotyping of Cornus florida and C. kousa chloroplasts: Insights into species-level differences and patterns of plastic DNA variation in cultivars, PLOS ONE (2018)

 - Resolving relationships and phylogeographic history of the Nyssa sylvatica complex using data from RAD-seq and species distribution modeling, Molecular Phylogenetics and Evolution (2018)

-- Down regulation of APETALA 3 homolog resulted in defect of floral structure critical to explosive pollen release in Cornus canadensis: The role of APETALA3 homolog in Cornus, Journal of Systematics and Evolution (2017)
+- Down regulation of APETALA 3 homolog resulted in defect of floral structure critical to explosive pollen release in Cornus canadensis, Journal of Systematics and Evolution (2017)

-- Ecological genomics of local adaptation in cornus florida l.
-By genotyping by sequencing, Ecology and Evolution (2017)
+- Ecological genomics of local adaptation in Cornus florida L. by genotyping by sequencing, Ecology and Evolution (2016)

-- Evolution and developmental genetics of floral display-A review of progress: A review of progress in evo-devo of floral display, Journal of Systematics and Evolution (2017)
+- Evolution and developmental genetics of floral display-A review of progress, Journal of Systematics and Evolution (2017)

 Ph.D., Botany-Plant Molecular Systematics, Washington State University (1995)

 B.S., Plant Genetics, Zhongshan (Sun Yat-sen) University (1982)